AJAbe/AJAbe/README.md

 -->

 Data professional with close to 20 years of experience working on Data Engineering, Analytics, Product Development and Leadership roles.
+Graduated from Georgia Tech in May 2024, with a Masters in Analytics.

 - 🔭 I’m currently working at Bread Financial in the capacity of a Senior Analytics Manager, working with a Team of Analysts and Scientists on several use cases for our internal customers.
 Looking to pivot into a more Product Managemet role within the AI / Data Framework.
 - 🌱 I’m currently learning LLM's and new trends in Data Engineering